Thursday, September 29, 2005

 diplomatic assignment, now tentatively entitled Cloak

-.
+and Shadow.
 However, the further I go, the more I

 become convinced that it's not the right entry point